 Post-menopausal women with vaginal dryness and discomfort during sex or urinary incontinence may benefit from the use of estrogen ointments.

-Urinary incontinence or passing of urine without control requires to be investigated and the exact cause found out.
-Kegel's exercises that improve the strength of pelvic floor muscles and vaginal estrogen are beneficial in such patients.
+Urinary incontinence or passing of urine without control requires to be investigated thoroughly and through this the exact cause found out.
+Kegel's exercises are found to be beneficial to improve the strength of pelvic floor muscles and vaginal estrogen.
 Symptomatic urinary infections require prompt treatment with antibiotics.

 Talk to us if you have any queries on menopause.
 We have an expertized team to guide you on how to handle this phase, the problems that may arise and the treatment methods for the same.